-1. demonstrate that the strategic and local highway network can absorb the traffic impacts of the development without adversely affecting the safe and efficient flow of traffic on the network or that traffic impacts can be managed to acceptable levels to reduce and mitigate any adverse impacts from the development;

-2. promote and, where possible, incorporate integrated transport connections and supporting infrastructure (depending on the nature and location of the site), including access to services by means other than private motorised transport;

-3. encourage active travel behaviour to reduce numbers of short distance car journeys through the use of travel plans and other promotional and awareness raising activities;

-4. ensure that developments are designed and laid out to achieve safe entrance and exit, have appropriate operational and particular to promote accessibility including through public transport (NPPF para 30; HCS policy SS7).
-The local highway network does not contain any specific cycle network for new development to link into (NPPF para 35).
-There are a number of footpaths running through the Parish and Peterstow village including the Herefordshire Trail.
-Protection of footpaths and improvements would be facilitated through Policies PTS10 and PTS11.
+- 1. demonstrate that the strategic and local highway network can absorb the traffic impacts of the development without adversely affecting the safe and efficient flow of traffic on the network or that traffic impacts can be managed to acceptable levels to reduce and mitigate any adverse impacts from the development; - 2. promote and, where possible, incorporate integrated transport connections and supporting infrastructure (depending on the nature and location of the site), including access to services by means other than private motorised transport; - 3. encourage active travel behaviour to reduce numbers of short distance car journeys through the use of travel plans and other promotional and awareness raising activities; - 4. ensure that developments are designed and laid out to achieve safe entrance and exit, have appropriate operational and to link into (NPPF para 35), although is on a defined cycle route.
+There are a number of footpaths running through the Parish at Aymestrey village and Mortimer's Cross.
+Some public rights of way within the Parish form part of the Mortimer Trail.
+Protection of footpaths and improvements would be facilitated through Policy AYT2 and promotion of new ones through Policy AYT1.

-There are notable traffic concerns within Peterstow village as well as in the Parish as a whole.
-One of the aims of Policy PTS10 is to address these.
-No significant traffic generating proposals are proposed in the NDP, but should any come forward, Policy PTS11 includes criteria that would address the issues identified in NPPF paras 32/36 and HCS policy SS4.
-In relation to HCS policies SS4, MT1 and SD1 the above NP policies supplement and strengthen them because of local community concerns.
+There are notable traffic concerns within Aymestrey village as well as in the Parish as a whole.
+One of the aims of Policy is to address these.
+Aymestrey Quarry is a significant traffic generator.
+No proposals that would generate further significant traffic are proposed in the NDP, but should any come forward Policy AYT2 includes criteria that would address the issues identified in NPPF paras 32/36 and HCS policy SS4.
+In relation to HCS policies SS4, MT1 and SD1 the above NDP policies supplement and strengthen them because of local community concerns.

-Policy PTS11 promotes the provision of offroad parking which has been identified as an issue in one location within the village (para 7.6) (HCS policy MT1).
+Policy AYT2 promotes the provision of offroad parking (HCS policy MT1).
 No specific parking standards are referred to, but provision should be adequate for the purpose.
 Herefordshire Council as local highway authority would be best placed to judge this taking into account the provisions listed in NPPF 39.

-Neither Highways England nor HC's Transportation Section, the specialist advisers upon highway matters such as safety, have raised objections to any of the sites proposed in the draft NDP.
+HC's Transportation Section, the specialist advisers upon highway matters, such as safety, have raised no objections to any land use proposals in the draft NDP.